florentporta/Redshift-OSL-Shaders/README.md

 ## Overview

 This repository contains custom OSL shaders developed for use with Redshift.
-These shaders are designed to be versatile, efficient, and easy to integrate into your existing projects.
-They were developed with Claude's assistance to ensure quality and performance.
+They were developed with the help of Claude AI.

 Feel free to use, modify, and share these shaders in your projects.
 Contributions and feedback are always welcome!